-Pre-treatment with melatonin significantly reduced the number of large lesions (grade III).
-We have not observed a reduction of lesion volume, i.e. proportionate increase in the number of mild lesions (Grade II).
-Instead, melatonin pre-treatment resulted in significant increase in the number of animals without any signs of ischemia (Grade I).
+Pretreatment with melatonin significantly reduced the number of large lesions (grade III).
+We have not observed a reduction of lesion volume, i.e. a proportional increase in the number of mild lesions (Grade II).
+Instead, melatonin pretreatment resulted in a significant increase in the number of animals without any signs of ischemia (Grade I).
 Apart from methodological limitations (semi-microscopic evaluation of lesions), this "all or nothing" effect may be partially explained by the pathophysiological mechanisms of PT.

-The key event in PT is the generation of short-lived cytotoxic molecules of singlet oxygen ($^{1}O{2}$) by photosensitization of Rose Bengal.
+The key event in PT is the generation of shortlived cytotoxic molecules of singlet oxygen $({}^{1}O{2})$ by photosensitization of Rose Bengal.
 In morphological (electron-microscopic) studies of PT, significant endothelial denudation was not observed (Watson et al. 1985).
-Despite this finding $^{1}O{2}$ probably causes a functional disturbance at the endothelial plasma membrane, which secondarily leads to increased platelet adhesion to the vessel wall (Ishikawa et al. 2002) and thrombosis.
-It is plausible that melatonin causes a substantial reduction of $^{1}O{2}$ also at this point, therefore thrombosis, and subsequent ischemia may not occur.
-In models with middle cerebral artery occlusion (MCAO), melatonin was also efficient.
-It rather reduced the infarct size (Pei et al. 2002).
+Despite this finding ${}^{1}O{2}$ probably causes a functional disturbance at the endothelial plasma membrane, which secondarily leads to increased platelet adhesion to the vessel wall (Ishikawa et al. 2002) and thrombosis.
+It is plausible that melatonin causes a substantial reduction of 1O2 also at this point, therefore thrombosis, and subsequent ischemia may not occur.
+In models with middle cerebral artery occlusion (MCAO), melatonin was also efficient because it rather reduced the infarct size (Pei et al. 2002).
 In this case, melatonin may have more affected free radicals generated within the lesion itself.
-In the photothrombotic model, as ischemia develops, secondary free radicals are produced within the lesion as well.
+In the photothrombotic model, as ischemia develops, secondary free radicals are also produced within the lesion.
 However, the primary oxidative burst takes place at the vascular endothelium.

-The points at which melatonin and its metabolites may interfere with free radical mediated events within the ischemic lesion are numerous, including attenuation of lipid peroxidation (Tutunculer et al. 2005), (Wakatsuki et al. 1999), prevention of the increase in neuronal NO and protein nitration (Guerrero et al. 1997), (Cuzzocrea et al. 2000), modification of intracellular signaling (Kilic et al. 2005).
-Although melatonin (given as a single injection pre-treatment) possibly does not interfere with some of the listed events directly (its elimination half-life after intravenous application in the laboratory rat being approximately 20 minutes (Yeleswaram et al. 1997)), its indirect effects can be widespread and long lasting.
+The points at which melatonin and its metabolites may interfere with free radical mediated events within the ischemic lesion are numerous, including attenuation of lipid peroxidation (Tutunculer et al. 2005), (Wakatsuki et al. 1999), prevention of the increase in neuronal NO and protein nitration (Guerrero et al. 1997), (Cuzzocrea et al. 2000) or modification of intracellular signaling (Kilic et al. 2005).
+Although melatonin (given as a single injection pretreatment) possibly does not interfere with some of the listed events directly (its elimination half-life after intravenous application in the laboratory rat being approximately 20 min (Yeleswaram et al. 1997)), its indirect effects can be widespread and long-lasting.
 In addition, melatonin metabolites may have different pharmacokinetics.

 Papers examining the role of melatonin in cortical photothrombosis are scarce.
 Recently, one such study was published, stressing the neuroprotective potential of melatonin (Zou et al. 2006).
-However, the authors do not consider the fact that free radical formation is the very basis of the mentioned model and that melatonin and its metabolites, as potent free radical scavengers, act against it.
-Our study aims to draw attention to this point.
-In this context, the finding that still a significant number of melatonin pre-treated animals develop severe lesions should be emphasized.
+However, these authors do not consider the fact that free radical formation is the very basis of the above mentioned model and that melatonin and its metabolites, as potent free radical scavengers, act against it.
+Our study aimed to draw the attention to this point.
+In this context, it should be emphasized that still a significant number of melatonin pretreated animals develop severe lesions.
 It may give a signal of more complicated relations between antioxidant application and blocking of photothrombosis.